 - Understanding which staffers perform best at which shifts.

-Scheduling is also a science because schedulers in long-term care facilities must staff according to concrete rules, including:
+Employee scheduling is also a science because schedulers in skilled nursing facilities must staff according to concrete rules.
+This includes:

 - Patient (resident) acuity